 What are the advantages of Ubiquinol for users of statins?

 Cholesterol-lowering drugs known as statins reduce natural coenzyme Q10 production.
-There are certain side effects like fatigue, chronic sore muscles & chronic muscle pain associated with taking statins.
+There are certain side effects like fatigue, chronic sore muscles, and chronic muscle pain associated with taking statins.

 Taking a dietary supplement with coenzyme Q10 or ubiquinol will help you offset the reduction in coenzyme Q10 levels associated with taking statins.